-With this newly proposed plan, SNAP assistance would stop after three months for those without disability unless they find employment, get job training, or volunteer, for at least 20 hours a week.
+With this newly proposed plan, SNAP assistance would stop after three months for those without disability unless they find employment, get job training or volunteer for at least 20 hours a week.
 That’s not a new law; the requirement has been in place for years.
 Still, many states waive the requirement because they understand how cruel it would be to those who genuinely need the assistance.
 The Trump administration now wants to make waivers much harder to get.

 The proposed bill is poorly conceived in other ways too.
-For instance, if almost one million people are forced into job training programs as planned, it would overload training offices that weren’t designed to handle the masses of people now facing this requirement.
+For instance, if almost 1 million people are forced into job training programs as planned, it would overload training offices that weren’t designed to handle the masses of people now facing this requirement.
 A backlog would quickly ensue.

 Food justice advocates agree that solutions to hunger are systemic, not personal.
 Most people using food assistance have been pushed to the margins of society through unjust systems, not through lack of trying.
 These oppressive systems and administrators are not simply “unaware” of the devastating effects they’ve had.
 Pull yourself up by the bootstraps legislation like this one threatens to leave our most vulnerable communities in real danger, and they know this.

-Congressional democrats have threatened to sue if the bill passes, but this bill hasn’t stood alone.
+Congressional Democrats have threatened to sue if the bill passes, but this bill hasn’t stood alone.
 It’s part of a broader effort by this classist and racist administration to make government aid of any kind harder to come by.
 Last week a federal judge blocked Kentucky and Arkansas from enforcing the Medicaid work rule, calling it more inhumane bullshit “arbitrary and capricious.”

-Correction: 4/8/2019, 7:09 a.m.
+Correction: April 8, 2019, 7:09 a.m.
 ET: This post has been updated to correct the acronym for ABAWDs (Able Bodied Adults Without Dependents).